 5. Place half of the dough in the pan and pat down until flat.
 Spread the cheese over the dough until well distributed.
 Spread the second layer of dough over the cheese and gently pat down until even.

-6. Bake for about 30-35 minutes or until lightly golden.
+6. Bake for about 25-30 minutes or until the surface is lightly golden.
 Leave to rest for 5 minutes after removing from oven and gently shake the pan to loosen the pastry.
 Afterwards invert onto a larger pan or stand with a flat surface.
 Drizzle the pastry with orange blossom syrup, garnish with ground pistachios, and serve immediately.

 For the syrup: